Does Race Affect Drug Overdose Rates?

 However, recent studies show that this is not the case, and racial and ethnic minority members may experience drug overdose at increasingly high rates.

-The Overdose Crisis In 2021
+The Overdose Crisis Today

 Today, opioids are involved in a majority of U.S. drug overdose deaths, often in combination with other drugs, such as stimulants, benzodiazepines, and alcohol.

-Over the years, the types of opioids driving drug overdose deaths have also shifted, from prescription opioids, to heroin, and now synthetic opioids such as fentanyl.
+Over the years, the types of opioids driving drug overdose deaths have also shifted, from prescription opioids to heroin, and now synthetic opioids such as fentanyl.

 This shift is one factor, among others, that researchers and healthcare professionals say has affected the demographics of the U.S. drug overdose crisis we face today.